Insurance is important for both landlords and tenants.

 Tenants should get insurance to cover belongings

-If you’re a tenant, we recommend that you get insurance.
-Your landlord’s property insurance doesn’t cover your belongings.
+If you are a tenant, we recommend that you get insurance.
+Your landlord’s property insurance does not cover your belongings.
+You may also be liable for damage caused by you or your guests.

-Even if you aren't on the agreement you should consider getting:
+Even if you are not on the agreement you should consider getting:

 Speak to an insurer for more about personal liability cover in a rental home.

-If you’re looking at renting a quake damaged home, you need to think about a few things before making your decision.
-For example, if an insurer thinks it will cost too much to repair the house then it won’t be insured.
+If you are looking at renting a home that has been damaged by earthquakes or floods, you need to think about a few things before making your decision.
+For example, if an insurer thinks it will cost too much to repair the house then it will not be insured.
 This could affect your contents insurance.

 Support for homeowners having difficulty with natural disaster insurance claims